About Me

 Fulbright National Geographic Storytelling Fellow, 2015-2016

-• I was a Student Fellow with the Pulitzer Center in 2014 and reported on adaptation to climate change in the Central Pacific island nation of Kiribati.
+I was a Student Fellow with the Pulitzer Center from 2014-2015 and reported on adaptation to climate change in the Central Pacific island nation of Kiribati.
 In 2017 I traveled to Doha, Qatar, to present on climate change and Kiribati at Northwestern University in Qatar with the Pulitzer Center.

 Resident Intern: The Wellstone Center in the Redwoods, 2017